 Yes, Adobe Experience Platform Web SDK provides an Identity Migration feature.
 Follow the instructions for ID migration in the Platform Web SDK identity documentation for more details.

-Experience Platform Launch is the device code manager.
-Use it to more easily deploy the code.
-It is free and powerful.
+Tags in Experience Platform manage the device code.
+Use them to more easily deploy the code.
+They are free and powerful.

-Adobe Experience Platform Web SDK is the official name of the new code that would be deployed by Experience Platform Launch for Adobe use cases.
+Adobe Experience Platform Web SDK is the official name of the new code that would be deployed by tags for Adobe use cases.
 It is also free and powerful.

 alloy.js is the file name of the Adobe Experience Platform Web SDK code.

 No. You can download the

 Tags are not only the best available tag and SDK manager, it makes it very easy to deploy